I would like to Donate:

 ➤ Can I run the London Marathon for the Shark Trust?

-We are always very grateful when people take part in marathons to raise funds for the Trust.
-However, we are unable to supply entrants with Golden Bond tickets.
-These charitable entries are extremely restricted and generally given to very large charities, who can keep them for as long as they wish.
-There is currently a list of 600+ charities waiting to receive golden bonds.
-So whilst we are delighted that people wish to run for charity, all runners are expected to go through the usual ballot entry method.
+We’re always very grateful when people run marathons for us but unfortunately we’re unable to supply entrants with Golden Bond tickets.
+Charitable entries are extremely restricted and there’s currently a long list of charities waiting to receive golden bonds.
+If you’d like to run for the Shark Trust then please go through the usual ballot entry method.

 ➤ What is Give As You Earn?